-Danielle and Paul drove up from California to explore more of the Pacific-Northwest with us.
+Danielle and Paul drove up from California to explore more of the Pacific-Northwest with me.
 They had visited several times for hiking adventures since they had family in Tacoma.
 So they decided what better way to elope than in Washington?!

 Like many elopements in the outdoors, we had to pivot plans on their day.
 A random road closure was happening in the late morning.
-So they trusted us and we opted for a super early sunrise (almost pre-sunrise) ceremony in the Mt.
+So they trusted me and we opted for a super early sunrise (almost pre-sunrise) ceremony in the Mt.
 Baker area.
 It was quiet, calm, and the signs of Fall were all around us in the moody mountains.
 They were so unbelievably sweet to each other during their ceremony.
 And after that–the rest of the day was just exploring and having fun!
-Which is why we recommend doing vows earlier in the day.
+Which is why I recommend doing vows earlier in the day.

 - If you want to bring your dog, make sure there are dog-friendly trails available.
 If the terrain is going to be ruff (pun intended) and rocky, be sure to bring “dog boots” and get your pup familiar/comfortable with them beforehand.
 Check out my dog blog post here!

 - Another tip with bringing your dog, understand that it can be a lot of work to have your dog with you the whole time.
 Just plan for an hour with your dogs at most, and if you can have a friend/family member to help with your dog–it’ll be a lot easier for everyone!